lorenzotomada/NS_continuation/tutorial.md

           {
 ```
 Now we compute the values and the gradients of the shape functions.

-These lines are the reason for which I have decided not to assemble $M,\,A$ and $B$ separately: while they only depend on the mesh, each time we assemble the Jacobian matrix we still have to compute *all* the following values (except for the pressure ones), to iterate over each cell and to perform operations with them.
-That means that, while this approach would indeed be more efficient from a computational point of view, it is also more memory demanding, and the superior memory consumption might not necessarily be compensated by the actual speed-up in computations.
 ```cpp
             div_phi_u[k] = fe_values[velocities].divergence(k, q);
             grad_phi_u[k] = fe_values[velocities].gradient(k, q);